bruin-data/bruin/docs/getting-started/introduction/quickstart.md

 This asset have a few lines of configuration at the top:
 - `name`: the name of the asset, needs to be unique within a pipeline
-- `type`: `duckdb.sql` means BigQuery SQL, Bruin supports many other types of assets.
+- `type`: `duckdb.sql` means DuckDB SQL, Bruin supports many other types of assets.
 - `materialization`: take the query result and materialize it as a table

 Bruin will take the result of the given query, and will create a `dataset.player_stats` table on DuckDB with it.
 You can also use `view`